 42U Power System Module (PSM)

-The ever growing power requirements of modern IT infrastructures demand advanced solutions for power distribution inside the racks, leading to the requirement for additional sockets.
+The ever-growing power requirements of modern IT infrastructures demand advanced solutions for power distribution inside the racks, leading to the requirement for additional sockets.
 The new “intelligent power distribution system” from 42U significantly reduces cabling and assembly work, leading to a reduction in costs.
-The modular system facilitates basic configuration of the racks, thanks to a vertical support rail with 3-phase infeed.
+The modular system facilitates the basic configuration of the racks, thanks to a vertical support rail with 3-phase infeed.

 42U PSM Features: